natterstefan/react-trello-multiboard/README.md

 ![TrelloMultiBoardExample](trello_multiboard_example.png)

 As you can see in the example, there are three trello boards and two members.
-From each board all cards of a list matching the `#pattern` pattern in the title (can be any pattern, defined in [config.js](config/config.example.js)) is listed below.
+From each board all cards of a list matching the `#sprint1` pattern in the title (can be any pattern, defined in [config.js](config/config.example.js)) is listed below.
 Each member can be selected, which causes the list of cards to only show those of the selected member.
+Additionally, you see five sprints on the page.
+You can select one sprint and see the cards of the selected pattern.
+This allows you to plan ahead.

 ## Development & Build Requirements